 RRFC: So what did Scott do right for you to be able to put trust in what he’s able to do?

 He just makes himself available for things whenever and wherever he needs to be there.
-Luck is preparedness meets opportunity, and anytime I’d ask him to come in to shadow or assist, he was there… Halfway through the advanced course he moved to New York, said he was going to continue [studying] out there, then when he called and told me he was going to return to Boston, I set up a quick meeting, had him come by and talked to him about what he was doing and what he wanted to be doing, and just kept in touch.
+Luck is preparedness meets opportunity, and anytime I’d ask him to come in to shadow or assist, he was there… Halfway through the advanced course he moved to New York, said he was going to continue [studying] out there, then when he called and told me he was going to return, I set up a quick meeting, had him come by and talked to him about what he was doing and what he wanted to be doing, and just kept in touch.
 He’d check in with me every now and again and just be persistent about working…[Now] he’s my go-to guy.
 When I have sessions, I’ll call him first.

 RRFC: You recently got Scott on a session with Charli XCX, right?